History of Derrick White in Timeline

 On July 1, 2024, Derrick White signed a four-year, $125.9 million extension with the Celtics, securing his future with the team.

-On July 10, 2024, Derrick White was chosen as a member of the 2024 United States men's Olympic basketball team as part of the 2024 Summer Olympics in Paris after Kawhi Leonard withdrew from the roster.
+On July 10, 2024, Derrick White was chosen to join the 2024 United States men's Olympic basketball team as a replacement for Kawhi Leonard, paving the way for his participation in the 2024 Summer Olympics in Paris.

-In September 2024, while attending a Colorado vs Colorado State football game in Fort Collins, Derrick White was struck in the back of the head by a fan.
+In September 2024, while attending a Colorado vs. Colorado State football game in Fort Collins, Derrick White was struck in the back of the head by a fan, resulting in an off-court incident.

 2024: NBA Championship and Olympic Gold Medal

-In 2024, Derrick White won his first NBA championship with the Boston Celtics after they defeated the Dallas Mavericks in the NBA Finals.
-He also won a gold medal as a member of the U.S. Olympic team in 2024.
+In 2024, Derrick White won his first NBA championship with the Celtics' victory over the Dallas Mavericks.
+He also secured a gold medal as part of the U.S. Olympic team, marking a year of significant achievements.

 March 5, 2025: Career-High 41 Points

-On March 5, 2025, Derrick White scored a career-high 41 points in a victory over the Portland Trail Blazers, also achieving other records alongside teammate Payton Pritchard.
+On March 5, 2025, Derrick White scored a career-high 41 points in a victory over the Portland Trail Blazers.
+White and Payton Pritchard became the first Celtics teammates to score 40 or more points in the same game.

-In February 10, 2022, as part of the trade to the Boston Celtics, the Spurs also received the rights to swap 2028 first-round picks
+As part of the trade to the Celtics on February 10, 2022, the Spurs gained the right to swap 2028 first-round picks with the Celtics, adding a future element to the transaction.